Albert Frederick, Duke of Prussia: Duke of Prussia

-Albert became Duke of Prussia after paying feudal homage to his cousin, the King of Poland, Zygmunt August, on 19 July 1569 in Lublin.
+Albert became Duke of Prussia after paying feudal homage to his cousin, the King of Poland, Sigismund Augustus, on 19 July 1569 in Lublin.
 The homage was described by the Polish chronicler Jan Kochanowski in his work Proporzec ("Standard").
 During the 1573 Polish election, Albert Frederick attempted to gain acceptance to the Polish senate but was opposed by the powerful Jan Zamoyski (later Grand Hetman of the Crown of the Kingdom of Poland) who feared the influence of Protestants in the Polish legislative body.
-Albert Frederick initially refused to recognize the election of Stefan Bathory and supported the candidacy of Maximilian of Habsburg.
+Albert Frederick initially refused to recognize the election of Stefan Bathory and supported the candidacy of Maximilian of Austria.
 However, at the Toruń sejm of October 1576 he gave his support to the new monarch.

-As the great grandson of the Polish king Casimir IV Jagiellon, and as a Duke in Prussia who was fluent in Polish, Albert Frederick was seriously considered for a time as a possible candidate for the Polish throne.
+As the great-grandson of the Polish king Casimir IV Jagiellon, and as a Duke in Prussia who was fluent in Polish, Albert Frederick was seriously considered for a time as a possible candidate for the Polish throne.
 He particularly enjoyed the support of Polish Lutherans.